-Let us consider conventional works with securely shared data for SMC.
-In order to solve the problem, three partitioned representation of data such as horizontally, vertically and any partitioned data for SMC are well known[8], [9].
-Let us explain about the horizontally partitioned data using an example of Table I. In Table I, a and b are original data (marks) and ID is student identifier.
+Let us consider about conventional works with secure shared data for SMC.
+In order to solve the problem, three partitioned representation of data such as horizontally, vertically and any partitioned methods for SMC are well known[8], [9].
+Let us explain about the horizontally partitioned method using an example of Table I. In Table I, a and b are original data (marks) and ID is student identifier.
 The purpose of computation is to get the average of them.